Glue ear, grommets (ventilation tubes) and adenoids

 Child hearing test – Brain Stem Electric Response under general anaesthetic in operating theatre.
 Test suitable for babies and children of any age.

-Diagnosis is based on history, examination and special investigations.
+Diagnosis of glue ear is based on history, examination and special investigations.

 What is the treatment?